- The most important factor in how much a Georgia car accident case is worth is the severity of your injury.

 - When should you seek medical attention after an accident?

-- What sort of things will an expert’s report or testimony cover?
+- What sort of things can an expert’s report or testimony cover?

 - Why is it important to seek medical treatment for injuries that continue to cause pain?